BigBang001/ShlokMudra-Bhagavad-Gita-Quiz-Application/README.md

 To enhance the user experience and functionality of ShlokMudra, consider importing the following resources:

-- **Shloka CSV File:** Import csv file containing the questions based on shlokas of the Shrimad Bhagavad Gita to incorporate additional educational content.
+- **Shloka CSV File:** Import a CSV file containing the questions based on shlokas of the Shrimad Bhagavad Gita to incorporate additional educational content.
 - **Audio Files:** Include audio files for providing feedback and guidance during quiz interactions.
 - **Background Images:** Use captivating background images to create an engaging visual environment for the quiz application.